Essential Sewing Kit

 - Make sure you change your machine needle every 6-8 hours of sewing (with conventional cotton) more often if you are sewing wool, fleece, denim, or felt.

-- Extra Machine Bobbins – it’s always good to have a set of extra bobbins for that last-minute thread change.
+- Extra Machine Bobbins – it’s always good to have a set of additional bobbins for that last-minute thread change.
 They are not that expensive.
-Make sure that they go with your machine; bobbins are not created equal!
+Make sure that they go with your machine; all bobbins are not equal!

 Advanced Sewing Kit